Event-triggered Learning for Linear Quadratic Control: Acknowledgement

 \section{Acknowledgement}

 The authors thank Jonathan Fiene and Ruben Werbke for their support with the experimental setup.

-\ifCLASSOPTIONpeerreview\else \eject \begin{IEEEbiography} [{ }] {Henning Schl\"uter} received the B.\,Sc. and M.\,Sc. degrees in engineering cybernetics from the University of Stuttgart in Germany, in 2017 and 2019, respectively.
-He has since been a doctoral student at the Institute for Systems Theory and Automatic Control of the University of Stuttgart under the supervision of Prof. Frank Allg\"ower and a member of the International Max Planck Research School for Intelligent Systems.
-His research interests are in the area of model predictive control, and stochastic control. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Friedrich Solowjow} received B.\,Sc. degrees in Mathematics and Economics from the University of Bonn in 2014 and 2015, respectively, and a M.\,Sc. degree in Mathematics also from the University of Bonn in 2017.
-He is currently a PhD student in the Intelligent Control Systems Group at the Max Planck Institute for Intelligent Systems, Stuttgart, Germany and a member of the International Max Planck Research School for Intelligent Systems.
-His main research interests are in systems and control theory and machine learning. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Sebastian Trimpe} (M'12) received the B.\,Sc. degree in general engineering science and the M.Sc. degree (Dipl.-Ing.) in electrical engineering from Hamburg University of Technology, Hamburg, Germany, in 2005 and 2007, respectively, and the Ph.\,D. degree (Dr.\,sc.) in mechanical engineering from ETH Zurich, Zurich, Switzerland, in 2013.
-He is currently a Research Group Leader at the Max Planck Institute for Intelligent Systems, Stuttgart, Germany, where he leads the independent Max Planck Research Group on Intelligent Control Systems.
-His main research interests are in systems and control theory,machine learning, networked and autonomous systems.
-Dr.\,Trimpe is recipient of several awards, among others, the triennial IFAC World Congress Interactive Paper Prize (2011), the Klaus Tschira Award for achievements in public understanding of science (2014), the Best Demo Award of the International Conference on Information Processing in Sensor Networks (2019), and the Best Paper Award of the International Conference on Cyber-Physical Systems (2019). \end{IEEEbiography}
+\ifCLASSOPTIONpeerreview\else \begin{IEEEbiography} [{ }] {Henning Schl\"uter} received the B.\,Sc.\ and M.\,Sc.\ degrees in engineering cybernetics from the University of Stuttgart in Germany, in 2017 and 2019, respectively.
+He has since been a doctoral student at the Institute for Systems Theory and Automatic Control of the University of Stuttgart under the supervision of Prof.~Frank Allg\"ower and a member of the International Max Planck Research School for Intelligent Systems.
+His research interests are in the area of model predictive control, and stochastic control. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Friedrich Solowjow} received B.\,Sc.\ degrees in Mathematics and Economics from the University of Bonn in 2014 and 2015, respectively, and a M.\,Sc.\ degree in Mathematics also from the University of Bonn in 2017.
+He is currently a Ph.\,D.\ student in the Intelligent Control Systems Group at the Max Planck Institute for Intelligent Systems, Stuttgart, Germany and a member of the International Max Planck Research School for Intelligent Systems.
+His main research interests are in systems and control theory and machine learning. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Sebastian Trimpe} (M'12) received the B.\,Sc.\ degree in general engineering science and the M.\,Sc.\ degree (Dipl.-Ing.) in electrical engineering from Hamburg University of Technology, Hamburg, Germany, in 2005 and 2007, respectively, and the Ph.\,D.\ degree (Dr.\,sc.) in mechanical engineering from ETH Zurich, Zurich, Switzerland, in 2013.
+Since 2020, he is a full professor at RWTH Aachen University, Germany, where he heads the Institute for Data Science in Mechanical Engineering.
+Before, he was an independent Research Group Leader at the Max Planck Institute for Intelligent Systems in Stuttgart and Tübingen, Germany.
+His main research interests are in systems and control theory, machine learning, networked and autonomous systems.
+Dr.~Trimpe is recipient of several awards, among others, the triennial IFAC World Congress Interactive Paper Prize (2011), the Klaus Tschira Award for achievements in public understanding of science (2014), and the Best Paper Award of the International Conference on Cyber-Physical Systems (2019). \end{IEEEbiography} \fi